bencwallace/pivot/README.md

 been studied using techniques from theoretical physics and rigorous mathematics as well as computational methods, which are the focus of this project.

-The *pivot algorithm* is a [Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) approach to simulating the SAW.
+The *pivot algorithm* is a [Markov chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) approach to simulating the SAW.
 The algorithm consists of a sequence of "pivot moves": random rigid transformations applied at random points of a walk, thereby pivoting one end about the other.
 In a [2010 paper](#1), [Nathan Clisby](https://clisby.net) introduced the
 *saw-tree* data structure, enabling a massive performance improvement to this algorithm.